vickydevo/terraform-jenkins-project/README.md

 Now that you have configured the **Remote Backend** (S3 and DynamoDB), your actual state data is stored in AWS.
 Even if you don't push the `.tfstate` file to GitHub, your work is saved in the cloud.
 If you move to a different computer, you just clone the code, run `terraform init`, and Terraform will download the state from S3 automatically.

-**Would you like me to show you how to check your GitHub repo after pushing to verify that the sensitive files were successfully ignored?**